TBlank72/hello-world/README.txt

-Hello World,
+Hello, This is Todd.

-I'm Todd.
-Learning to git some!!!!
+I'm learning git version control with git-it.